alexander-stannat/Incremental-Pagerank/README.md

 # Incremental-Pagerank
 Here, we have implemented a monte carlo simulation for the computation of an incremental personalized PageRank on the trustchain data set.
-The respective Page Rank scores correspond to the significance of given nodes in the network.
+The respective Page Rank scores correspond to the significance and therefore trustworthiness of given nodes in the network.